prataprc/jsondata/PITCHME.md

 Sort order for string
 =====================

-String values are not interpreted for codepoints are utf8 encoding.
+String values are not interpreted for code-points are utf8 encoding.
 They are just binary compared.

 +++